 History of the River Street Inn

 To learn the history of the building now housing the River Street Inn is to learn a portion of the history of the Savannah riverfront.
-As was the case with many of the buildings along the river, the original structure was built for the storage, sampling, grading, and export of raw cotton.
-By early in the 19th century, Savannah was the world’s second largest cotton seaport, due in large part by the invention of the cotton gin.
+Similar to many of the buildings along the river, the original structure of the Inn was built for the storage, sampling, grading, and export of raw cotton.
+By early in the 19th century, Savannah was the world’s 2nd largest cotton seaport, due in large part by the invention of the cotton gin.

-In 1793, the widow of General Nathaniel Green invited a gentleman by the name of Eli Whitney to Savannah to provide tutoring for her children.
-While staying in the plantation, Mrs. Greene mentioned to Mr. Whitney the difficulty in separating cottonseed from the fiber.
-According to local tradition, Mr. Whitney locked himself in the barn, and within ten days had invented the cotton gin.
+In 1793, the widow of General Nathaniel Green invited a gentleman by the name of Eli Whitney to Savannah to tutor her children.
+During his stay, Mrs. Greene mentioned to Mr. Whitney the difficulty in separating cottonseed from the fiber.
+According to local tradition, Mr. Whitney locked himself in the barn, and within 10 days had invented the cotton gin.
 The cotton gin allowed growers to process and export cotton at a much faster rate, increasing the demand for warehouse space along the riverfront.

 River Street Inn’s original two floors, built in 1817 out of recycled ballast stone, were soon inadequate to house the increasing amount of cotton moving through the port.
 As the building has the Savannah River north, and a high bluff to the south with buildings on either side, the only way to expand was to go higher.
 On the lower floors are wide, arched doorways that were necessary to accommodate moving large bales of cotton.
 In 1853, the top three floors were added, allowing additional storage on the third floor and an office on the fourth and fifth.
 Since the upper three levels were used for office space, there are floor to ceiling windows which allowed the maximum amount of light, fireplaces for warmth, and probably most significant, the balconies that provided the factors with the opportunity to observe the arrival, departure, loading, and unloading of cargo ships.